nachinius/arkhamHelper/README.md

 See it live at http://nachinius.github.io/arkhamHelper/#/

-Helper to play the arkham horror game board.

 ## Purpose

-This is a client app for helping with arkham playing.
+- This is a client app to help play arkham horror board game.
-However, for developing it uses node.js
+- Explore/practice different technologies

 ## Usage